NikolausDemmel/rootba/docs/BatchEvaluationTutorial.md

 > *Note:* To manage changes in experiment configs and keep track of
 > experiment logs, you can optionally use git with the LFS
 > extension.
-For this, make sure to that git LFS is [installed and
+For this, make sure that git LFS is [installed and
 > enabled](https://git-lfs.github.com/).
 Then initialize a git
 > repository and add the provided config files.
 >